ashuppal/todo-app/README.md

   Use the Mantine <Pagination /> component to allow users to navigate a list of items.
   Hide completed items in the list by default (the ability to show will be added in a later lab).

+### Documentation

+  - Global state is consumed by the components by using the useContext() hook.
+The useContext() hook is used to access the global state.
+The useContext() hook takes in a context object (the object returned from React.createContext) and returns the current context value for that context.
+The current context value is determined by the value prop of the nearest <MyContext.Provider> above the calling component in the tree.

+  - The useForm() hook is used to create a form.
+The useForm() hook takes in an object and returns an array.
+The first item in the array is the state of the form.
+The second item in the array is an object with methods to update the state of the form.
+The useForm() hook takes in an object with the following properties:
+    - initialFormState: an object with the initial state of the form.
+    - initialFormError: an object with the initial state of the form errors.
+    - callback: a function to be called when the form is submitted.

 ![lab31](./src/assets/lab31.png)